 In Overlay Plotting, select Plot Rings and the years are displayed.
 Also select the plane on which to plot rings and/or the density profile.

-After pairwise comparisons of cores are done in the CoreComparison toolbox, import the rings in RingIndicator, change the positions and the angles of the green bars, and export them again.
-Carry out this iterative and interactive approach to obtain good quality data.
-In the next step (step 4.4.1.), do this for all cores and export both the TRW data and the corresponding density values.
+Once there are two cores fully indicated (e.g. from the same tree), do pairwise comparisons of core ring width curves by opening the CoreComparison toolbox.
+Open one RingIndicator instance per core and edit the indications if necessary.
+Export them again and arry out this iterative and interactive approach to obtain good quality data.
+In the next step (step 4.4.1.), do this for all cores to export both the TRW data and the corresponding density values.

 Check double-ring positions in the Rings > Check Rings option; this will check if any indications have a position outside the images as well as rings that are overlapping, e.g., in case if a double click has happened twice on the same position.